Amshra267/Mosaic-PS1/README.md

     <img height="250" width="1000" src="hindi.png">
 </p>

-This Repo contains our approach and code for the <b>Problem Statemnet for Round-1 of Event MOSAIC organised at UDYAM'21</b>.
+This Repo contains our approach and code for the <b>Problem Statement for Round-1 of Event MOSAIC organised at UDYAM'21</b>.
 For more info about the PS, find - [Here](Mosaic'21_PS1.pdf)

 ## Installation